uchiha-suraj/javascriptAdvanceProjects/README.md

     ⏺ todo-app
     ⏺ Weather-app

-### see the projects here 👉🏼 https://javascript-advance-projects.web.app/
+### see all projects here 👉🏼 https://javascript-advance-projects.web.app/